 “While no parent likes to have an ungrateful child, and of course you should address the behaviour, don’t take it as a sign that you have failed or that there’s something wrong with your child,” says Ruth.
 “Children are naturally egotistical and narcissistic.
 Take a deep breath and keep working at the task of raising them right.”

-One of the best ways to help your child learn to feel and express gratitude is to model that behaviour yourself, because children copy what they see.
+Model the appropriate behaviour One of the best ways to help your child learn to feel and express gratitude is to model that behaviour yourself, because children copy what they see.

 “If you show appreciation and express gratitude for things and experiences in your life, your children will see that this is the right way to engage with the world,” says Ruth.